 - And Your Reward Is Interior Decorating: In Lost in the Tropics.

-- Bamboo Technology: Mook cavemen riding a foot powered helicopters.
+- Bamboo Technology: Mook neanderthals riding foot-powered wooden helicopters.
 They throw bombs at you, for some odd reason.

 - Bound and Gagged: The cavegirls, all tied up in various forms during boss fights.
 This was removed from the SNES version for obvious reasons.